Electricity sector in Bangladesh: Inefficiencies and infrastructure

 In 2011, there were proposals to upgrade the grid technologies to digital smart metering systems and investing in renewable energy technologies to produce 5% of total power generation by 2015 & 10% by 2020, as noted in the National Renewable Energy Policy of 2008.
 American engineer Sanwar Sunny said that the city should put more effort in zoning areas to encourage more self-reliant subdivisions and higher density housing around subways to be more sustainable, as during peak times load shedding would not affect everyone.
 It will reduce effects of power cuts and provide stability to the power sector.
 He proposed that radio transmitters could be operating remotely in unlicensed radio bands using two way real time communication and transmit coded instructions from the central to the circuit breakers in selected coordinates of the micro grids substations thereby maintain multiple power flow lines with automated control and digital metering.
 Using this technology, Feed-in tariffs (FIT) would also be possible, as the energy usage could be monitored remotely and private power generation and energy efficient entities could be offered rebates and incentives.
 "This will also expedite investments in this sector, create job opportunities for engineering graduates and technicians, and ease pressures on the government" he said.
 Think tanks such as Bangladesh Solar Energy Society and Renewable Energy Institute (REI), along with European International Development Government Agencies such as Deutsche Gesellschaft für Internationale Zusammenarbeit supported this scheme.
 However, The Secretary of the Ministry of Power, Government of Bangladesh has said that the government has no plans to do so.

+In March 2026, Bangladesh sought to secure approximately $2 billion in loans from multilateral agencies to address energy security concerns amid rising global fuel prices linked to the Iran war.The International Monetary Fund (IMF) committed $1.3 billion, while the Asian Development Bank (ADB) pledged $500 million in budgetary support.
+The government also considered approaching the World Bank for additional assistance, aiming to preserve foreign currency reserves.

 Nuclear power

-To ensure growing energy supply and reducing ghg emission, Bangladesh sees Nuclear energy as a viable option.
+To ensure growing energy supply and reducing green house gas emission, Bangladesh sees Nuclear energy as a viable option.

 To this fact, the govt of Bangladesh has already started construction of the Rooppur Nuclear Power Plant.
 It will be a 2.4 GWe nuclear power plant and will be the country's first.
 The power plant is being constructed at Rooppur of Pabna District, on the bank of the river Padma, 87 miles (140 km) west of Dhaka.
 The first of the two unit is expected to go into operation in 2024.
 Once completed, the plant is expected to generate around 15% of the nation's electricity demand.